-13.5.3 13.6.3 Treasurer.
+13.6.3 Treasurer.

-- 13.613.7 The Board shall appoint a Board Member or Employee to be the Society's contact officer. - 13.7 13.8 Any vacancy on the Board between Annual General Meetings shall may be filled by the Board. - 13.813.9 The Board may co-opt any person as a Board Member for a term of not more than 1 year.
-A co-opted Board Member may be co-opted for subsequent terms, subject to rule 13.4; however such term may be renewed by the Board
+- 13.7 The Board shall appoint a Board Member or Employee to be the Society's contact officer. - 13.8 A vacancy on the Board between Annual General Meetings may be filled by the Board. - 13.9 The Board may co-opt any person as a Board Member for a term of not more than 1 year.
+A co-opted Board Member may be co-opted for subsequent terms, subject to rule 13.4